Neuroscience (MDNS)

 - (ALTERNATE III) Oral presentations/platform talks at external national or international scientific conferences, provided that they are ~15 minutes in duration – ± 5 minutes, depending on the size of the audience (i.e. 10 minutes for significant, large-scale events, or 20 minutes for local multi-lab focus groups) – and conducted towards gatherings of other researchers/lab-supported research groups, rather than the general public.

 The intent of the annual GRIPs is for the student to gain valuable experience at presenting key portions of their developing research project to fellow members of the scientific research community with whom they do not interact with on a regular basis (serves as great practice in preparation for one's eventual graduate program examinations).
-This unfortunately means that neither the student’s normal internal lab meetings nor poster presentations will count as GRIP-appropriate.
+This unfortunately means that neither the student’s regular internal lab meetings nor exhibit-style poster presentations will count as GRIP-appropriate.

 Mark Matias